kaavyalakshmanan/tele-vet/README.md

 Tele-Vet is a virtual health care web-app that connects vets with their furry patients.
 A user can view vet profiles by location rating or by proximity to the user.
 Users can also upload relevant documents to their pet's care (images, text files, etc), book an appointment and video conference with a vet to get the care they need, even during a global pandemic.

-## What type of data will we store on MongoDB?
+## What type of data we store on MongoDB:

 We will store patient profile data:
 Pet Owners: